Frequently Asked Questions

 Strategy and Project Selection

-The project team will identify projects and treatments that address localized and systemic safety issues enumerated through data analysis.
-They will use the FHWA Proven Safety Countermeasures, Highway Safety Manual Crash Modification Factors, and cost/benefit evaluation to select the most effective treatments.
+The project team will identify an action plan based on data analysis.
+They will use the FHWA Proven Safety Countermeasures, Highway Safety Manual Crash Modification Factors, and cost/benefit evaluation to select the most effective strategies.

 Policy and Process Changes

-To enact real change, the Safety Action Plan must position the City of Goodyear for the successful and easy implementation of safer streets.
 An evaluation of existing frameworks against national best practices and identifying inconsistencies or barriers to implementation will occur.
-The plan will be heavily influenced by the understanding and information gained through stakeholder and community engagement and data analysis; as such, the findings from those tasks will influence policy, programmatic, and procedural recommendations to eliminate barriers to safer streets.
+The action plan will be heavily influenced by the understanding and information gained through stakeholder and community engagement and data analysis; as such, the findings from those tasks will influence policy, programmatic, and procedural recommendations to eliminate barriers to safer streets.

 Plan Development and Adoption

-The project team will develop comprehensive Safety Action Plans meeting SS4A requirements for self-certification for the City of Goodyear.
+The project team will develop comprehensive Road Safety Action Plans meeting SS4A requirements for self-certification for the City of Goodyear.
 The documents will clearly identify the projects and programs—both short-term and long-term—that can be implemented to establish a safe systems approach and reduce fatal and serious injuries.
-The team will present the Safety Action Plan to the City of Goodyear management for approval.

 How can I be involved?

-Stakeholder and public engagement will occur throughout the project, and input gathered from the community will be used to inform the Safety Action Plan.
+Stakeholder and public engagement will occur throughout the project, and input gathered from the community will be used to inform the Road Safety Action Plan.
 This website will be kept up to date during the project's duration.
-Contact information coming soon!
+For more questions or more information, contact us at SafetyActionPlan@goodyearaz.gov.